 If you’re applying to a full-time undergraduate course, you can register with UCAS and apply for up to five courses.
 You’ll also have to write a personal statement as well as provide a reference, which you can obtain from an employer or volunteering supervisor.
 Or, if you’re currently in education, you can ask your tutor or teacher.

-If you’re applying for a distance learning or part-time undergraduate degree, then it’s best to apply directly through the university or college.
+If you’re applying for a distance learning or part-time undergraduate degree, it’s best to apply directly through the university or college.
 You’ll be able to find details about the process on their website.

 Final thoughts…